ipums/hlink/README.md

 ## Quick Start

 The main class in the library is LinkRun, which represents a complete linking job.
 It provides access to each of the link tasks and their steps.
 Here is an example script that uses LinkRun to do some linking.
-Below we go into more detail on each of the important aspects of the script.

 ```python
 from hlink.linking.link_run import LinkRun